 The design, build and operation of the built environment all have the potential to be extremely disruptive to neighbours.
-Effective engagement and consultation with communities can be used to mitigate this risk, as can use of initiatives such as the Considerate Constructors Scheme.
-Clients, local authorities and other stakeholders increasingly expect companies in the built environment to engage with the wider community and enhance them.
-They are using their procurement processes and instruments such as planning conditions to drive improved community engagement.
+Effective engagement and consultation with communities can be used to mitigate this risk, as can the use of initiatives such as the Considerate Constructors Scheme.
+Clients, local authorities and other stakeholders increasingly expect companies in the built environment to engage with the communities in which they work and improve the wellbeing of the people in those communities.
+They are using their procurement policies and processes, for example PPN 06/20, and instruments such as planning conditions, to drive improved community engagement.

 Many companies working in the built environment engage with voluntary and community organisations.
 This can be done through charitable or payroll giving, sponsorship, pro-bono or in kind work and enabling employees to spend time volunteering in community or charity projects.

-There is much we can do, but we need to also consider the impact our activities have, it is no longer good enough to just turn up and give time and money; we need to be able to quantify the benefits that our interactions with the community are having.
+There are lots of opportunities to enhance the lives of the communities in which we work.
+However, it’s no longer good enough to just turn up and give time and money.
+We need to be able to measure the impact and quantify the benefits that our interactions with the community are having.

 Hear why Social Value is key to delivering Skanska’s purpose and about the work they are doing to deliver a sustainable legacy for everyone living or working around their sites.

 Community Engagement – Conflict: A Toolbox Talk

 In this short toolbox talk video, we will explore the issues we might face day to day when dealing with the wider communities we work in.
 We’ll cover topics such as inclusion and respect, how to deal with questions and complaints from the public, and how to stay safe!